biosphere-labs/itch-paybybank-integration-theoretical-enhancement/README.md

 # Itch PayByBank Integration Theoretical Enhancement

+> **Status:** Proof of concept / theoretical enhancement.
+This project explores using AWS Rekognition facial verification to enable cross-browser one-click PayByBank transactions.
+Built as a technical exploration, not production code.

 Facial Verification for one-click transactions across different browsers and devices

 ## Overview